codsen/codsen/packages/object-delete-key/readme.md

 <br/>                       |                              | `whatever`
 <br/>                       |                              | `e`

-If `opts.only` is set to any string longer than zero characters and is **not** case-insensitively equal to one of the above, the `ast-monkey` will **throw an error**.
+If `opts.only` is set to any string longer than zero characters and is **not** case-insensitively equal to one of the above, the `object-delete-key` will **throw an error**.

-I wanted to relieve users from having to check the documentation for it.
+I want to relieve users from having to check the documentation for `opts.only` values.

 ### API - Output